Questaal Home

 • ib=list Sum together Aj(ω) derived from QP states j in list.

-ibx=list is similar to ib=list, but provides more information, e.g. Aj(ω) is resolved by band, writing each Aj(ω) in succession.
+• ibx=list ibx and ib perform the same function, but ibx writes out more information, e.g. Aj(ω) is resolved by band, writing each Aj(ω) in succession.

-• getev Do not interpolate QP energy but calculate it at q.
+• getev Do not interpolate QP energy but calculate it at each q where Σ and A are to be evaluated.

 • a2qp Extract the QP energy from the peak in and write it for the one-particle energy when writing spq.ext.